June 24th, Year of our Fair Lord 10, Broken Arch

 “You don’t know what you’re saying,” she said quietly.

 It was, of course, a stupid argument.
 Pastor always knew what he was saying.
-But the alternative was to break down and cry, or worse demand he let her feel guilty, and then there would have to be other conversations.
+But the alternative was to break down and cry, or, worse, demand he let her feel guilty, and then there would have to be another conversation.

 So instead she said, “I have to believe it will be me who goes in the end.
 Maybe that’s why I saw him.”